 I serve as a judicial clerk for Judge Steven M. Wellner of the District of Columbia Superior Court.

-I am also a co-author of Internet Law: The Complete Guide.
-I wrote the Social Media and the Law chapter and have been updating chapters on copyright, domain name, trademark, trade secret, patent, agency, and contract law.
-Social Media and the Law focuses specifically on the speech, privacy, and intellectual property issues implicated by social media platforms.
+I am a co-author of Internet Law: The Complete Guide where I contribute to chapters on copyright, domain name, trademark, trade secret, patent, and agency law.
+I wrote Internet Law Essentials: U.S. Social Media Law, which focuses specifically on the speech, privacy, and intellectual property issues implicated by social media platforms.

 I often guest lecture classes at Georgetown University, focusing on civil liberties and defamation, privacy, copyright, and obscenity law.